Scargill House

 Scargill House is a Christian conference Centre run by the Scargill Movement and located in Wharfedale, in the county of North Yorkshire, England.

 Scargill House lies ¾ mile (1.2 km) from the village of Kettlewell and four miles (6.4 km) from Grassington.
 The nearest market town, Skipton, is 14 miles (22.4 km) away.
 The house dates from the eighteenth century and is constructed of stone, rendered and colour-washed, under a stone flag roof.
 The Grade II*-listed chapel was built in 1960.

 The woodland at Scargill is accredited by the Forest Stewardship Council as a highly important conservation site.

+Name

+The name Scargill is taken from features in the estate landscape.
+Above the house is a bare natural wall of limestone, known locally as a scar, bounded on one side by a now dry gully, known as a ghyll (gill).

 History

 The recent history of Scargill House can be summarised as follows:

 As a house

 Clement Holdsworth bought Scargill House from John Overend Wood in 1900 as a residence from which he shot grouse on Conistone moor and fished for trout on the River Wharfe.
 It remained in the Holdsworth family for almost 57 years until William Holdsworth decided to live on his Irish estate at Bellinter House and sold the house and estate at auction to the Church of England in November 1957.

 The estate was described in the auction catalogue as an "exceptional residential, agricultural and sporting property" extending to 1050 acre, which included: